ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

   - Has the ability to run from a central location using the configuration management tool ansible.
   - Can assist with bringing your host into compliance for the relevant benchmark.

-Both can be run alone or inconjunction with each other.
+Both can be run alone or in conjunction with each other.

 .. image:: _static/simple_workflow.png
    :height: 400px